One of the most important tasks 401(k) plan sponsors are faced with every year is compliance testing.

 Traditionally, compliance testing can be a daunting process for employers.
-Testing conjures up images of the IRS, plan corrections, and paperwork upon paperwork.
-With Guideline, all testing is automatically performed for you, freeing you up to focus on your business and your employees.
+Testing conjures up unpleasant images of the IRS, plan corrections, and paperwork upon paperwork.
+With Guideline, we’ve automated compliance testing, freeing you up to focus on your business and your employees.

 Guideline’s system uses data you provide to review your plan during the year to help maintain the plan’s compliance.
-Based on the data we receive, if your plan is at risk at exceeding these tests, you will receive notifications and account alerts with actions you can take to increase the likelihood of passing and/or mitigating the impact of any required corrections.
-It is very important that you read emails sent by Guideline and review your dashboard tasks often.
+Based on the data we receive, if your plan is at risk to exceed the limits on these tests, we will send you notifications and account alerts.
+These communications will notify you of what actions you can take to increase the likelihood of passing the tests and/or mitigating the impact of any required corrections.
+So it is very important that you read Guideline’s emails and review your dashboard tasks often.

 Why is compliance testing necessary?

-Because contributing to a 401(k) comes with significant tax advantages, a plan could fall into the trap of being almost exclusively enjoyed by company owners and executives.
-Staying compliant with 401(k) regulations ensures that all employees are fully encouraged and enabled to save for retirement while keeping your tax advantaged status safe.
+Contributing to a 401(k) comes with significant tax advantages for employees.
+If the regulations weren’t in place, a plan could fall into the trap of being almost exclusively enjoyed by company owners and executives.
+Staying compliant with 401(k) regulations ensures that the plan benefits all employees, that they are encouraged to save for retirement while keeping the plan’s tax-advantaged status safe.

 I see a compliance alert on my dashboard.
 What does this mean?

 Don’t be alarmed.
-It simply means if the year ended today, your company’s 401(k) plan would fall outside IRS-prescribed ratios for passing one or more of the compliance tests.
-While your preliminary compliance status is updated daily, the only test results that matter are those based on the plan’s year-end data.
-Final testing for the year is completed on 12/31/2020 for the 2020 year.
-Your plan has until that date to get back in compliance (or remain in compliance).
+It simply means if the year ended today, your company’s 401(k) plan would fall outside IRS-prescribed guidelines for passing one or more of the compliance tests.
+While your preliminary compliance status is updated daily, fortunately, the only test results that matter are those based on the plan’s year-end data.
+For example, final testing for the 2020 plan year is completed based on 12/31/2020 data.
+Your plan had until that date to get back (or remain) in compliance.

 If your plan is outside the limits of one or more tests, Guideline will contact you with details on how you can get back into compliance or mitigate failures before the end of the year.
-By acting early, you have more options to pass compliance at year’s end.
-You should pay careful attention to all communications so that your plan is in it’s best place with compliance testing.
+By acting early, you have more options to pass the test(s) at year’s end.
+You should pay careful attention to all communications from Guideline so that your plan is in the best possible position with compliance testing.